 The information in this article was last updated on Jan.
 13, 2022.
 This article relates to the tax laws enacted during the COVID-19 pandemic.
 These laws may have expired or reverted to their original state.

-You already know that the American Rescue Plan Act (ARPA) extended the tax filing deadline to May 17, but what else do tax professionals need to know about the bill?
-Here’s a summary of the American Rescue Plan of 2021 and how it might impact you, your clients, and tax filing next year.
+What do tax professionals need to know about the American Rescue Plan Act (ARPA)?
+Here’s a summary of the American Rescue Plan of 2021 and how it might impact you, your clients, and tax filing.

 What Did the American Rescue Plan Do?

 The American Rescue Plan was designed to provide economic relief to families and individuals and help the economy recover from the impact of the COVID-19 pandemic.
 Much of the funding for the $1.9 trillion bill went directly to states, counties, and other local governments or helped expand existing programs in education, food assistance, healthcare, and other benefit programs.

 The aspects of the ARPA that most affect your clients are those related to direct financial assistance, including unemployment, stimulus payments, tax credits, and the PPP.

 The ARPA extended many of the additional unemployment benefits that were included in the CARES Act.
 Most notably, the ARPA:

 - Extends the additional $300/week payment through September 6, 2021 (though many states have now chosen not to offer this additional benefit).